zacheryconverse/bld-mock-ta/README.md

 ## Goal

-Create a CRUD app using React (without Redux) that interfaces with a RESTful API powered by Node (with Express) and a database (MySQL or Postgres) from scratch.
+Create a CRUD app using React (without Redux) that interfaces with a RESTful API powered by Node (with Express) and a database (Postgres or MongoDB) from scratch.

 Stick to using only the official documentation and StackOverflow.
 Limit your use of video and blog post tutorials.
 Whenever you find a solution on StackOverflow, always find where in the official documentation you can find the same answer.